Artist

 Beginning in 2015, Kapner developed a body of ceramic sculptures depicting undergarments, dresses, and handkerchiefs, often incorporating needlework and crochet.
 These works draw from domestic craft traditions while examining the social expectations placed on women’s bodies and labor.
 Since 2021, she has expanded this inquiry through sculpture and printmaking inspired by the darker narratives of the original Grimm’s Fairy Tales.
 This work culminated in her 2023 solo exhibition A Grimm Tale at McColl Center in Charlotte, North Carolina.

-Kapner’s work has been exhibited internationally, including in Vienna, Austria and Warsaw, Poland.
+Kapner’s work has been exhibited nationally and internationally, including Vienna, Austria, and Warsaw, Poland.
 She received First Prize in Printmaking for the Women United Art Prize 2023.
-Her work has been featured in Studio Visit Book Vol. 1 by the Arts to Hearts Project, Women United Art Magazine, and The Jealous Curator Member Spotlight.
-Additional recognitions include two selections for Blumenthal Performing Arts’ Artists in the Theater program and a nomination for Best Sculptor in Queen City Nerve’s Best in the Nest.
+Her work has been featured in Studio Visit Book Vol. 1 by Arts to Hearts Project, Women United Art Magazine, and The Jealous Curator.

 Kapner lives and works in Charlotte, North Carolina.